tytydraco/yessleep/out/Arctica.md

 She looked at me for a second.
 I could see the fear in her eyes.
 Before she nodded, "Seal the tube.
 Seal the tube," she repeated.

 I reached into the overhead compartment and pulled out the disc that had been attached above the seats.
 It was solid and nearly a hundred kilos.
-It was all I could do but push it out of the cruiser and watch it fall onto the ice with a thick thud.
+It was all I could do to push it out of the cruiser and watch it fall onto the ice with a thick thud.

 "What are you doing," London shouted at me.
 He had managed to climb up the bumper, righting himself.
 "We have to go!"